 Caitlin joined Watsi on September 24th, 2016.
-Four years ago, Caitlin became the 2483rd member to automatically support a new Watsi patient every month.
-Since then, 3,554 more people have become monthly donors!
-Caitlin's most recent donation traveled 8,200 miles to support Philaris, a mother of three from Uganda, to fund mobility-restoring tibia fracture.
+Four years ago, Caitlin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Caitlin's most recent donation traveled 8,800 miles to support Chamroeurn, a construction worker from Cambodia, to fund hand surgery for a severe burn.

 Philaris is a farmer from Uganda.
 She is a wife and mother of three.
 Phalaris performs different kinds of jobs across her village, such as laundry and working in other people’s farms, to meet her family’s daily needs.
 On July 18th, Philaris sustained a severe injury to her right leg when she fell from a tree while she was fetching firewood.
 She is in pain and cannot walk on her own.
 She has been diagnosed with a right tibia fracture.
 Fortunately, surgeons at our medical partner can help.
 On July 22nd, Philaris will undergo a fracture repair procedure, called an open reduction and internal fixation.
 This procedure will help her walk easily again and no longer be in pain Now, our medical partner, African Mission Healthcare Foundation, is requesting $968 to fund this procedure.
 Philaris says, “I want to get treated because I don’t want these circumstances to determine my future and that of my family.
 I want to see my children happy and get their daily needs.”